chef/chef-web-docs/content/push_jobs.md

     messages from each Chef Push Jobs client.
 (This port is the `ROUTER` half of the ZeroMQ DEALER / ROUTER pattern.)
 Default value: `10000`.

-`api_port`

-:   NGINX forwards requests to this port on the push-jobs server as part of the
-    push-jobs communication channel.
-Default value: `10003`.

 `server_name`

 :   The name of the Chef Push Jobs server.